kdolic/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+- React has become one of the most commonly used libraries for building applications today.
+It is built to solve the issue with complex use of state on the DOM.
+It gives the developer a virtual DOM to render (not the real DOM).
+It does the minimum amount of DOM operations for getting the new state (easier on the DOM)

 1. Describe component state.

+- Itt is a special-built object that allows components to define and manage own data.
+Components cannot pass data with state (props can do this), but they can define and manage it INTERNALLY.
+Use setState() to update the current state of the component.
+Change in the state happens based on user-input, triggering an event.
+State only hold the initial information for the component.
+When state changes, REACT gets notified and re-renders the specific part of the DOM where state was updated or modified.
+Need to use a React hook to use state. useState() imported at the top of the file.

 1. Describe props.

+- props refers to properties which are used to pass data between various React components.
+The data from React can only flow in one direction (ex: parent --> child).
+First we'll get some data from the parent component and provide the data to a child component's 'prop' attribute.
+Then pass data with props likes we're giving an argument to a function of the child component.
+We would then utilize dot notation to access the prop data and render it within the child component.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+- side effect is outside the current functions scope that is/was being run or executed.
+Anything that effects or changes outside.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.